DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/10-29 2D Art Tasks.md

 ![](<../../../_Meta/Attachments/Pasted image 20251029182902.png>)
 - I believe these were the original designs that were made for some of the powers
-- However, a piece of feedback we got
+- However, a piece of feedback we got about the UI art in general was "it should probably be more rendered and less pixel art.
+In games with the style we are trying to emulate, the pixelation comes from compressing highly rendered UI elements.
+Games like Diablo, Neverwinter, etc. have really intricate UI"

 ## Neutral Powers